datamapio/story/election/howto.md

 ##DEFINITIONS
 - GeoID = a global id for every polygon on Datamap (e.g. 84006 for California)
 - EXT = External Data
+- REF = Map Reference File (features from the Map combined with relevant external data)
 - MAP = TopoJSON (mostly derived from a shapefile)
-- REF = Reference File
 - DATA = EXT + REF combined
 - VIZ